Angry Anderson: Political views

 In July 2007, Anderson was criticised by some after espousing his views on Muslim immigration to Australia when he told the Sydney Daily Telegraph:

 It's not ill-conceived to look at certain people and question when they come out here what they bring with them ...
 We have strict quarantine laws and it should be the same when it comes to cultures that do not want to integrate.
 We should be very careful about where certain Muslims come from and what they believe.
 If you come here, you should behave yourself—it's as simple as that...
 If people come and live in any country and their way of life is so different they need their own special laws, then possibly they have to pick somewhere else to live.
 The idea of any Muslim being photographed for a passport or a licence with one of those shrouds on—sorry, it just can't happen.

 On 1 March 2010, he told a Federal Parliamentary Committee into the impact of violence on youth that life experience has taught him "Aussies use their fists" when they fight and that "weapons were introduced by other cultures."
 In March 2011, Anderson declared he was a supporter of conservative politician Tony Abbott and his views against a tax on carbon dioxide emissions.
 He announced in October that year that he was joining the conservative National Party, and was interested in standing for a seat in the next Australian federal election.

-When asked whether his more 'leftie views' might be gagged (he supports same-sex marriage, for example) he replied, "maintaining some sort of order and balance is about agreement, compromise, setting rules as the head of the house.
+In January 2012, when asked whether his more 'leftie views' might be gagged (he supported same-sex marriage, for example) he replied, "maintaining some sort of order and balance is about agreement, compromise, setting rules as the head of the house.
 I've learnt to be a part of the family.
 So I'm not going to say things in public that are going to embarrass the party."
 He was selected as the National candidate for the Division of Throsby in New South Wales under his birth name, Gary Anderson.
 Although he did not win, his preferences helped the Coalition net a four-percent swing in the seat.